Normani: Artistry

 Normani has a mezzo-soprano vocal range.
-Her music has primarily been described as pop, with elements of R&B, dance-pop, retro-pop, and hip hop.
+Her music has primarily been described as pop and R&B, with elements of dance-pop, retro-pop, and hip hop.
 Normani has stated that she does not want to be musically limited and aims to be "genre-less".

 Normani has taken inspiration from R&B and pop music of the 1990s and 2000s.
-She has also cited artist such as Aaliyah, TLC, En Vogue, Toni Braxton, Selena, Jhené Aiko, Destiny's Child, Mariah Carey, Janet Jackson, Beyoncé, Ciara, Lauryn Hill, and Britney Spears as influences.
+She has also cited artist such as Aaliyah, TLC, En Vogue, Mya, Toni Braxton, Selena, Jhené Aiko, Destiny's Child, Mariah Carey, Janet Jackson, Beyoncé, Ciara, Lauryn Hill, Whitney Houston, Brandy, Alicia Keys, Jennifer Lopez, and Britney Spears as influences.

 Public image

 Writing of Normani's image, Vogue editor Lauren Valenti called her "the textbook definition of a bombshell".
 Several publications have referred to her as a "style icon".
 Elements of Afrofuturism have been incorporated in her fashion choices.
 Normani was voted among the sexiest female artist in pop in a 2018 poll by British radio network Capital.
 In 2022, she was placed on the Maxim Hot 100 list.
 Called an LGBTQ ally by The Hollywood Reporter, Normani was named an "up-and-coming gay icon" by Out.